pydoc3 builtins

 Subscribe to RSS Feed

-This post was written by Ramiro Gómez (@yaph) and published on .
+Published by Ramiro Gómez on .
 Subscribe to the Geeksta RSS feed to be informed about new posts.

-Tags: python screencast man page command line
+Tags: command line screencast python man page

 Disclosure: External links on this website may contain affiliate IDs, which means that I earn a commission if you make a purchase using these links.
 This allows me to offer hopefully valuable content for free while keeping this website sustainable.
 For more information, please see the disclosure section on the about page.